erichmenge/signed_form/README.md

 Those options that are in the options hash are the default per-form options.
 They can be overridden by passing the same option to the `signed_form_for` method.

+## I want to hear from you

+If you're using SignedForm, I'd love to hear from you.
+What do you like?
+What could be better?
+I'd love to hear your ideas.
+Join the mailing list on librelist to join the discussion at [signedform@librelist.com](mailto:signedform@librelist).

 ## Contributing

 1. Fork it